Anof-cyber/PyCript-Docs/docs/Examples.md

 `Language`

 : You can select the language that will be used for encryption and decryption.
 It's important to note that the same language will be applied to both request and response, as well as for both encryption and decryption operations.

+`Clear Language Selection`

+: You can use the button to remove the selected language.
+You don't need to define the language when encryption decryption is in binary format like compiled code from C++ or C etc.

 `Encryption Method`